 Why Are My Pomegranate Seeds White?

-Are you wondering what they taste like?
-You have come to the right place.
+Are you wondering whay your pomegranate seeds are white and what they taste like?
+You’re at the right place to find out!

 Why Are My Pomegranate Seeds White?